3ev/3ev-vagrant/README.md

 # Building your server

-## Install Dnsmasq

-To install Dnsmasq run:

-	brew install dnsmasq

-Symlink the `dnsmasq.conf` from the `3ev-vagrant` project:

-	ln -s ~/3ev-vagrant/dnsmasq.conf /usr/local/etc/dnsmasq.conf

-Set up Dnsmasq to run on startup:

-	sudo cp -fv /usr/local/opt/dnsmasq/*.plist /Library/LaunchDaemons

-And to launch Dnsmasq:

-	sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

-To restart Dnsmasq unload it and then load it again.
-To unload:

-	sudo launchctl unload /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

-Finally, add `127.0.0.1` to your DNS Servers on your Mac.
-Make sure it is the first entry.

-Now your Mac will always point `.dev` hostnames to your VM.
-When building a project you should the `.dev` domain e.g. `lassco.dev`.

 ## Create your projects directory

 Create a projects directory in your home directory i.e.`$ mkdir ~/projects/`